 Be tolerant of any minor damage that wildlife causes e.g. digging.

-If garden wildlife does appear to be injured or in distress, contact WIRES: 1300 094 737.
+If local wildlife using your garden appears to be injured or in distress, contact WIRES: 1300 094 737.

 Dense plantings of ferns and shrubs attract small foraging birds (P Ardill 2025) Dense plantings of ferns and shrubs attract small foraging birds